bayyangjie/Banking-Loans-Analysis/README.md

 # Visualization and Result
 A total of 5 pages are created in Power BI Desktop - Home, Loan Analysis, Deposit Analysis, Summary, Drill Through Report.

 Navigation buttons are also added at the top of each page.
-This allows the user to easily explore the visuals to identify relationships within the data.
+This allows the user to easily navigate between visuals.

+Filters are also included to allow filtering of the data by the types of banking relationships, gender, joining year and investment advisors.

+A drill-through report is also generated This is to get a more detailed understanding of the data through drilling down by Banking Relationship, Engagement Timeframe, Income Band and Nationality.

 ## Loan Analysis
 <img src="https://github.com/bayyangjie/Banking-Loans-Analysis/blob/main/Images/loan%20analysis.png?raw=true" width="100%">